sfc-gh-DShaw98/cortex-code-cli-workshop/README.md

 2. **Create a Snowflake Personal Access Token (PAT)** or use an existing SQL connection credential — follow your organization's security policies
 3. **Configure** `~/.snowflake/config.toml` with your connection
 4. **Verify** you can launch Cortex Code CLI from VS Code terminal
+5. **Verify Cortex Features** - Confirm your account has Cortex Agents and Cortex Search enabled.
+Check with your account team if unsure.

 > **Security:** Never store secrets or tokens in your repository.
 Follow your organization's data-handling policies when working with real data.

+### Required Privileges

+Your role needs the following privileges (or ask your Snowflake administrator to grant them):

+- `CREATE DATABASE`, `CREATE SCHEMA`, `CREATE STAGE`
+- `CREATE TABLE`, `CREATE VIEW`
+- `CREATE CORTEX SEARCH SERVICE ON SCHEMA`
+- `CREATE AGENT ON SCHEMA`
+- `USAGE ON WAREHOUSE`

 ### Successful Setup